Bombing of Timișoara in World War II: The bombing of July 3, 1944

 Photo of B-24 Gol'Walloper taken on July 3, 1944, by T/Sgt Tom White, a radio operator and waist gunner with the 485th Bomb Group (829th Squadron), during a mission targeting a marshalling yard in Timișoara, Romania.

-The bombing took place on 3 July 1944 between 10:52 and 13:45 and was carried out by the Fifteenth Air Force's 460th, 465 and 485 Bombardment Groups.
-It has been described as the most destructive raid on the city since World War II.
+The bombing took place on 3 July 1944 between 10:52 and 13:45 and was carried out by the Fifteenth Air Force's 460th, 465th and 485th Bombardment Groups.
+It has been described as the most destructive raid on the city during World War II.
 110 B-24 Liberator aircraft, taken off from Italy, attacked in successive waves Timișoara, Turnu Severin and other localities in Timiș-Torontal County, including Chișoda, Sacoșu Turcesc, Bucovăț, Sânmartinu Sârbesc or Peciu Nou, carrying out a total of 94 sorties during which they launched a total of 257 tons of bombs, of which 227.75 tons on Timisoara, the main objective being the railway infrastructure.

 Thousands of explosive and incendiary bombs were launched during the attack, causing significant destruction and a large number of casualties.
 Officially, 90 dead and 162 seriously injured were recorded.
 Numerous local buildings and infrastructure were destroyed or severely damaged, as well as agricultural land, with fires reported in grain fields.
 The total damage was estimated at 1,339,486,000 lei.
 According to a statement from the Army Chief Command, Allied aircraft machine-gunned civilians on the outskirts of cities and in fields as people tried to flee the attacks.

 Among the major targets hit in Timișoara were "Domnița Elena" Railway station, where 5 deaths were recorded, the "Metropol" and "Doje" hotels, the Terminus Palace, the State Obstetric Institute, the "Parc" Sanatorium, the Center for the Protection of Children, the State Hospital for Children, the Center for the Protection of Children and the State Hospital for Children, the Chinezul Sports Clubs, Banat and CAM, the "Salvarea" voluntary association, Bancile Bănățene Unite, the headquarters of the Chamber of Commerce and Industry, a children's kindergarten at 12 Geml str., as well as various local businesses.
 According to eyewitnesses, the Prohaska Mill was partially destroyed, following the fall of 14 explosive bombs and more than 100 incendiary bombs, four deaths and three injuries being recorded in this place.

 The most affected neighborhoods were Iosefin, Ronaț, Blascovici and Mehala, but also Fratelia and Cetate.
 Among those who lost their lives in the bombing were: col. Victor Romcescu, sold. Șoavă Petru, Dorner Mihai, Nicolaevici Iustina, Schaffer Iosif, Marschetky Magdalena, Szanto Ecaterina, Korasch Gheorghe, sold.
 Mureșan Ioan, spouses Elisaveta and Carol Iavorka, C.F.R. employees Ghenadie Lelea, Constantin Răileanu, Alexandru Iohn, Dumitru Anicolaiesei și Constantin Grigore sau Nicolau Maria, killed in the field in Tomnatic, and among the seriously injured: soldiers Andrei Constantin, Dumitru Ștefan, Sima Ioan and Șerban Florea, sergeant maj.
 Mârza Marin and civilians Mițiga Grigore, Volcăneț Sofia, Bâzgă Ioan, lacko Ioan, Habăr Matei, Hollengschwandner Gustav or Griind Leni.